ICharmU/power_outage_analysis/README.md

 My final model was trained on the same train test split as the baseline model.
 My final model had a training accuracy of 5900 minutes (4.1 days) and a testing accuracy of 3340 minutes (2.3 days).
 This is slightly better than my baseline model and it seems promising with a lower testing accuracy than training accuracy (less likely to be overfitting).
 However, it should still be noted that this training and testing set could be better for my final linear model and features.
 I didn't cross validate my linear regression model during training, so it's a bit unclear how well the model generalizes.

 ## Fairness Analysis
-To see if my model has an underlying bias towards with respect to certain features I will undergo a permutation test.
-Specifically, I want to see if the RMSE is better or worse when predicting certain years.
-This way I can retroactively check if my model is consistent.
+To see if my model has an underlying bias towards with respect to certain features I will carry out a permutation test.
+Specifically, I want to see if the RMSE is higher or lower, on average, when predicting certain years.
+This way I can retroactively check if my model is consistent or if there is a bias when predicting different years.

 <iframe
   src="assets/avg_rmse_by_year.html"